Samsung/Tizen-CSharp-Samples/Mobile/Maps/README.md

 This sample application demonstrate how user can use maps service.

 ![Main page - overview](./Maps.png)
-This sample application demonstrates how to implement a Map.

 ### Features
 * Maps features(Zoom In,Zoom Out, Scroll, Maps gestures,Rotate).